Lawyers Handling Family Residence Issues in San Diego

 Divorce is never easy.
 It can be a time of tremendous stress that upends the lives of everyone involved with lasting repercussions.
 This is especially true when determining who gets the family home, which can be a bitter and costly process if not handled properly.

 If you are going through a divorce, it is critically important to fully understand all of the legal issues involved with dividing a household and any real estate you owned before or after your marriage.
 Property division is an extremely complicated process, which is why you should contact a knowledgeable San Diego divorce and real estate lawyer at Mattis Law, A.P.C.
-We can utilize our more than four decades of experience to review your case, explain your rights, and advocate for a beneficial outcome so that you and your spouse can come to a fair and equitable resolution.
+We can utilize our years of experience to review your case, explain your rights, and advocate for a beneficial outcome so that you and your spouse can come to a fair and equitable resolution.
 We offer every potential client a free initial consultation to answer questions, so there is no cost to calling our office at (858) 328-4400 to schedule an appointment.